 Now on to the questions.
-You’ll see that there’s a main question to get you started.
-If your colleague doesn’t sound forthcoming with information, or you want to probe a little deeper, there’s a follow up question to try.
+You’ll see that there’s the main question to get you started.
+If your colleague doesn’t sound forthcoming with information, or you want to probe a little deeper, there’s a follow-up question to try.
 These will help you elicit more detailed responses.

 1. What do you see yourself doing on this project?

 This is where you start to uncover the tasks that should be allocated to the subject matter expert.
 Probe their expertise; talk about what they should be responsible for.
 Challenge anything that they say they shouldn’t be responsible for.

 Take your draft project schedule or task list to the meeting if you have one already and use this as the starting point for the discussion.

 Follow-up question: Have you started putting together a task list?

 2. How can the rest of the project team help you?